soumgraphic/parkourapi/homework_brest.md

 8. **Submission and Deadline**:
    - The deadline for submission is **June 05, 2025**.
-   - Submit your GitHub repository link to the specified email address diarra176@gmail.com.
+   - Submit your GitHub repository link to the specified email address.

 ---